S&T offers both Bachelor of Arts and Bachelor of Science degrees for undergraduate chemistry students.

 This degree plan is specified by the Missouri Department of Elementary and Secondary Education (DESE) for education and certification of secondary education teachers (i.e., high school) in chemistry and science teaching careers.

 Current S&T students may apply to transfer to a degree program provided the conditions listed here have been met.
-For more information, students may contact the change in major/transfer adviser in the Department of Chemistry, Dr. Klaus Woelk at woelk@mst.edu.
+For more information, students may contact the change in major/transfer adviser in the Department of Chemistry, Dr. Thomas Schuman at tschuman@mst.edu.

 Current S&T students may apply for a Minor in Chemistry.
 For more information, students may contact the minor adviser in the Department of Chemistry, Dr. Paul Nam at nam@mst.edu.